 Your investment decision should first and foremost depend on your investment goals, and secondly, on your risk profile.
 If you are open to taking risks, then market-linked plans can get you good returns over a prolonged investment period.
 On the other hand, if you are averse to taking risks, go for non-linked plans that offer steady buy guaranteed returns.

 Both linked and non-linked insurance plans have their benefits and limitations.
 Research and careful analysis can help you choose a plan that fits your financial goals.
-Canara HSBC Oriental Bank of Commerce Life Insurance offers Invest 4G, a linked insurance plan that offers returns customized to your needs, through flexible investment fund options and multiple portfolio strategies.
+Canara HSBC Life Insurance offers Invest 4G, a linked insurance plan that offers returns customized to your needs, through flexible investment fund options and multiple portfolio strategies.

 We will call you shortly.